larrysman/larrysman/README.md

 * 🌍  I'm based in Paris
 * ✉️  You can contact me at [larrysman2004@yahoo.com](mailto:larrysman2004@yahoo.com)
 * 🚀  I'm currently working on [my projects](http://github.com/larrysman/olalytics)
-* 🧠  I'm learning Large Language Models and GenAIs
+* 🧠  I'm learning Artificial Intelligence, Data Science, Machine Learning, text mining and preprocessing for LLMs
 * 🤝  I'm open to collaborating on Data Science and Machine Learning Projects
 * ⚡  My background is in pure and applied mathematics with statistics and definitely I make deductive insights from numbers on codes!!!